 My suite was huge, with a living room area, stately marble desk, and a wheeled chair that was fantastic on the hardwood floor.
 The bed was super comfortable, and I was crazy about the mirror TV in the bathroom.

 My room also had a microwave, coffee maker, and mini-fridge.
 Amenities at the Hampton Inn & Suites Charlotte South Park are a fitness room, outdoor swimming pool, plus free breakfast and Wi-Fi.
 You can also spend time at the European-inspired Phillips Place shops and restaurants only steps from the hotel’s front door.

 Charlotte: A Tasty Little Number

 If you haven’t discovered the city of Charlotte, North Carolina, you should plan to do so.
-This quintessential city, steeped in traditions and world-class attractions, shops, and restaurants, you should definitely add it to your travel calendar.
+This quintessential city, steeped in traditions and world-class attractions, shops, and restaurants, you should add it to your travel calendar.
 There is something to do year-round and indeed a noteworthy international food scene in Charlotte.

 Pin This Post For Later!